Tcriss/Tcriss/README.md

 ## About Me:

 - 🖥️ Currently learning Software Development at ITLA
-- 👨🏽‍💻 I want to become a full-stack Dev
+- 👨🏽‍💻 I want to become a full-stack Web Dev

 &nbsp;
 ## Languages: